 OPEN: Access at all reasonable times: view from exterior as dangerously ruined.

-There is may be or may have been an armorial panel over the entrance with the date 1609.
+There was an armorial panel over the entrance with the date 1609.
 ‘Finlarig’ is depicted on Pont’s map of Loch Tay as a tower.

 The lands were held by the Menzies family, but the castle was built in 1621-9 by the Campbell ‘Black Duncan of the Cowl’ or ‘Black Duncan of the Castles’.
 In 1645 an Ordinance anent the garrison houses for the Highland regiment mentions the house of Finlarig.
 Parliament was summoned to appear here in 1651, but only three members turned up.
 Rob Roy MacGregor visited about 1713.